Nature Recovery Strategy

 Local Nature Recovery Strategies

 Local Nature Recovery Strategies are a new, England-wide system of spatial strategies that will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
-The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work will be established by the Environment Bill once it completes its current passage through Parliament.
+The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work are established by the Environment Bill.

 Process